Welcome Class of 2026!

 - If you miss a test or project due date, you must take the test or turn in the project the day you return.

 The student is responsible for any work missed due to tardiness and/or absences.
-It is the student’s responsibility to obtain the work from the teacher, complete it and submit the work within the time frame noted in the HHS Parent/Student Handbook.
+It is the student’s responsibility to obtain the work from the teacher, complete it and submit the work within the period noted in the HHS Parent/Student Handbook.
 Failure to adhere to this policy will result in a grade deduction or loss of credit for the given work.

-Expectations for Reading and Writing:
+Expectations for Learning

 - Trying to take someone’s ideas as your own